-Uvulopalatopharyngoplasty (UPPP) is surgery to remove excess tissue from the back of the mouth and the throat.
-The tonsils and adenoids, if present, may also be removed.
+Uvulopalatopharyngoplasty (UPPP) is surgery to take out excess tissue from the back of the mouth and the throat.

 Reasons for Procedure

-UPPP is most often done to treat sleep apnea which causes pauses in breathing during sleep.
-Rarely, it may be done to treat excessive snoring.
+UPPP is most often done to treat sleep apnea.
+This causes pauses in breathing during sleep.
+Rarely, it may be done to treat severe snoring.
 Muscles in the back of your throat relax when you sleep.
 When the muscles relax, the soft tissue they support can collapse into the airway.
 The narrowed airway can cause snoring and sleep apnea.

 UPPP removes excess soft tissue to keep the airway open during sleep.
-It may be done if other methods of controlling your condition have not been helpful.
+It may be done if other treatments haven't worked.

 - Excess bleeding